Fugitive Emissions—Issues and Opportunities

 Fugitive emissions, ppm, consent decrees and low-E packings: These are the words that make up a lexicon unknown in the valve repair world 25 years ago.
-This new vocabulary is one that anyone who deals with valves needs to learn so that the industry is prepared for what’s to come.

 Regular readers of VALVE Magazine are already familiar with fugitive emissions (FE) control issues in the valve industry.
 What they may not realize is that the companies that service and repair valves are also now in the fugitive emissions abatement business.
 Any company that handles volatile organic compounds (VOCs), greenhouse gases or other nasty substances frowned upon by the Environmental Protection Agency (EPA) when released into the atmosphere must deal with these issues.